Kidnap insurers eye sales as euro crisis bites

 Greece, Italy and Spain have been suffering years of economic stagnation and rising unemployment that have led to protest in the streets and growing support for radical politics.

-“It would be fair to say there is increased demand in southern Europe,” said Will Miller of Special Contingency Risks, a unit of insurance broker Willis which specializes in kidnap cover.
+“It would be fair to say there is increased demand in southern Europe,” said Will Miller of Special Contingency Risks, a unit of insurance broker Willis which specialises in kidnap cover.

 “Looking at the ingredients that make up a country with a high risk of kidnapping, you’re beginning to see a distillation of those factors there.”